Why Newell Brands Inc. (NWL) Stock Could See Much Higher Prices Ahead

-Newell Brands Inc. (NASDAQ: NWL) is -28.02% lower on its value in year-to-date trading and has touched a low of $13.73 and a high of $26.45 in the current 52-week trading range.
+Newell Brands Inc. (NASDAQ: NWL) is -36.77% lower on its value in year-to-date trading and has touched a low of $13.73 and a high of $26.45 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The NWL stock was last observed hovering at around $15.31 in the last trading session, with the day’s gains setting it 0.41% off its average median price target of $18.50 for the next 12 months.
-It is also 55.09% off the consensus price target high of $35.00 offered by 12 analysts, but current levels are -4.8% lower than the price target low of $15.00 for the same period.
+The NWL stock was last observed hovering at around $15.05 in the last trading session, with the day’s loss setting it -1.24%.

 Top 5 Cheap Stocks to Own Right Now